Students must complete the

 Enrollment criteria: Students must be enrolled at least half time: undergraduate (6 credit hours per semester); graduate students (5 credit hours per semester)

-- Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is in school and during deferments (postponements of repayment).
+Federal Direct Subsidized Student Loan: “Subsidized” means the federal government pays the interest on undergraduate loans while the student is enrolled in school and during deferments (postponements of repayment).
 Undergraduate students must show financial need to receive this type of loan.
-Effective 7/1/2012, only undergraduate students are eligible for a subsidized loan.
-The interest rate for 2013-2014 is fixed at 3.86%.
+Effective July 1, 2013, subsidized loans with first disbursements dates between July 1, 2013 through June 30, 2021, subsidized loan eligibility is limited to undergraduate students up to 150% of the program length.
+This means undergraduate students enrolled in a 4 year program, who are eligible for a subsidized loan, may receive this loan up to six years.
+The interest rate for 2021-2022 is fixed at 3.73%.

 November 1 Fall Semester loan